 No. Do not stop diabetes medicine.
 Stopping diabetes medicines without consulting your doctor can be detrimental to your health.
 Consult with your doctor before taking any steps.

 2. How do you limit the side effects of diabetes drugs?

-First of all, gets to know about the medications and how they perform.
+First of all, gets to know about the medications for diabetes and how they perform.
 Talk with your doctor about the prescriptions and how minimal medicines you can take.
 Do not crunch down on medicines more than required and have a healthy lifestyle to reduce the dependency on medication as much as possible.

 3. What is the alternative to Diabetes drugs?